Los Angeles Boating Accident and maritime Attorney

 - Our attorney’s are boat owners and have real-world boating and water-related experience

-The Reeves Law Group has been helping boat and PWC accident and wrongful death victims and their families recover compensation from serious and catastrophic injuries throughout Southern California for over 30 years.
+The Reeves Law Group has been helping boat and maritime accident and wrongful death victims and their families recover compensation from serious and catastrophic injuries throughout Southern California for over 30 years.
 Whether we’re helping clients settle a personal injury claim with insurance companies or pursuing a lawsuit, we will not charge you unless we win your case.

 Our law firm exclusively handles cases for clients who have suffered serious and catastrophic water-related injuries due to an accident and are in need of a successful personal injury attorney with experience litigating and winning boating and drowning-related cases.